l3wisdang/l3wisdang/README.md

 # Hi, I'm Lewis 👋

-I'm an Economics and Management student at Loughborough University (ranked 1st in cohort), currently on exchange at Nanyang Technological University, Singapore, studying Derivatives & Hedging, Financial Risk Analytics, Investments, Business Valuations, and Prescriptive Analytics.
-My interests sit in quantitative finance at the intersection of **investment risk, portfolio analytics, derivatives, and optimisation**.

-The projects below are my attempt to build that toolkit end to end: optimisation under constraints, Bayesian portfolio construction, simulation and risk, statistical inference, and the machine-learning fundamentals underneath it all.
-I hope you enjoy them.
+I'm Lewis Dang a student at Loughborough University with an exchange year completed at Nanyang Technological University, Singapore.
+I am studying Economics and and Management with a focus on financial risk and derivatives.
+My interets lie in Quantitative finance, Investment Risk, Portfolio analytics and Optimisation.
+I hope you enjoy my portfolio!**.

 ## Projects